rcompanhoni/javascript-snippets/Mongoose/simple_blog/README.md

 # Simple Blog

 Demonstrates how to reference entities in Mongoose schemas.
+Some notes:
-In the association_test the populate modifier is used to load the complete reference (analogous to
-MS Entity Framework 'Include').
+    * In the association_test the populate modifier is used to load the complete reference (analogous to MS Entity Framework 'Include').
+    * The UserSchema uses the 'pre' hook on the 'remove' method -- this is used to include some integrity to the DB by removing any related blog posts of the user being deleted.

 MODULES/PACKAGES USED